 2018 Money Pie Super Clinics

-ESIC, the Canada Revenue Agency and Service Canada are teaming up to help New Brunswickers with a modest income file their taxes, get their children a Social Insurance Number (bring their child’s birth certificate) and sign them up for the Canada Learning Bond all at the same time and location.
+ESIC, the Canada Revenue Agency and Service Canada are teaming up to help New Brunswickers with a modest income file their taxes, get their children a Social Insurance Number (bring your children's birth certificate) and sign them up for the Canada Learning Bond all at the same time and location.
 They can also learn about other programs and possible benefits for their families and for seniors.
 For more information on Super Clinics, call toll free 1-800-959-8281